agnuk/UsernameCheck/README.md

 Create a new service file for your Flask application.
 You can name it waitress.service: bash

-"sudo nano /etc/systemd/system/waitress.service"
+    sudo nano /etc/systemd/system/waitress.service

 Add the following configuration to the service file, adjusting paths and user as necessary:

-text

     [Unit]
-Description=Waitress Server for running Flask Application After=network.target
+    Description=Waitress Server for running Flask Application
+    After=network.target

     [Service]
     User=your_username          # Replace with your actual username (root in my case) Group=www-data              # You can change this if needed WorkingDirectory=/path/to/your/flask-app  # Adjust to your app's directory  (/root/flask-app) ExecStart=/path/to/your/venv/bin/waitress-serve --host=127.0.0.1 --port=8080 app:app  # Adjust the path to your virtual environment and app
     #(/root/flask-app/venv/bin/waitress-serve in my case)
     Restart=always               # Restart service if it crashes

     [Install]
     WantedBy=multi-user.target